 Joseph Weizenbaum's Original ELIZA

 Anthony Hay has started to transcribe the core code, here, and I started a translation, based on Anthony's transcription, here.
+Anthony has also created an annotated version of the core code, here.
 If others would like to participate in either transcribing or translating the code, let me know and I'll add it to the site and/or link to yours.
 (Or, I guess, since it's open source, feel free not to let me know, but it'd be great if you made your work public.)

 On 2014-12-20, Jeff Barnett provided this interesting historical note about the original ELIZA:

 The original Eliza was moved to the ANFS Q32 at SDC (one of the (D)ARPA block grant sites) in the mid 1960's.
 The programmer responsible was John Burger who was involved with many early AI efforts.
 Somehow, John talked to one of the Playboy writers and the next thing we knew, there was an article in Playboy much to Weizenbaum's and everybody else's horror.
 We got all sorts of calls from therapists who read the article and wanted to contribute their "expertise" to make the program better.
 Eventually we prepared a stock letter and phone script to put off all of this free consulting.

 The crisis passed when the unstoppable John Burger invited a husband and wife, both psychology profs at UCLA, to visit SDC and see the Doctor in action.
 I was assigned damage control and about lost it when both visitors laughed and kept saying the program was perfect!
 Finally, one of them caught their breath and finished the sentence: "This program is perfect to show our students just exactly how NOT to do Rogerian* therapy. *I think Rogerian was the term used but it's been a while.